 - Report any income tax withheld on Part III

-- Complete the remaining parts of the Form and submit it to your state's department of revenue
+- Complete the remaining parts of the Form and submit it to your state's Department of Revenue

 After you've submitted the Form NEC, be sure to keep a copy on file in case you need it later.
-You may also want to send a copy to each recipient so they can use it when filing their personal tax returns.

 FAQs